romsson/dragit/README.md

 #### Time Cube

-Then create an internal data structure (namely a time cube) where each row is a data point, and each column a time point.You may want to generate a random time cube (of `nb_data_points` by `nb_time_steps`) as below:
+The internal data structure where each row is a data point, and each column a time point.You may want to generate a random time cube (of `nb_data_points` x `nb_time_steps`) as below:

 ```
 var timecube = d3.range(nb_data_points).map(function(d, i) {